DropMAE: Learning Representations via Masked Autoencoders with Spatial-Attention Dropout for Temporal Matching Tasks: Experiments on Downstream Tasks

 \textbf{GOT-10k.} GOT-10k \cite{got10k} is a challenging dataset that follows the one-shot evaluation protocol, where the trackers are required to be trained on its training split, and the test object classes have no overlap with the objects in the training split.
 As shown in Table~\ref{overall_results}, our DropTrack achieves state-of-the-art results on this dataset, outperforming OSTrack by 2.2\% and 3.6\% in terms of AO and SR$_{0.5}$.
 This implies that the temporal correspondence learning in the pre-training is beneficial for the downstream tracking task.
 Although there exists a domain gap between the pre-training data and the test data (i.e., a large portion of test objects in GOT-10k are animals, vehicles and object parts, whereas K700 only consists of human-centric action videos), the temporal matching ability learned by DropMAE can still be transferred to the downstream tracking task, improving the tracking performance.

-{\ding{51}} \textbf{LaSOT.} LaSOT consists of 280 long test sequences, and our results are presented in Table \ref{overall_results}.
+\textbf{LaSOT.} LaSOT consists of 280 long test sequences, and our results are presented in Table \ref{overall_results}.
 Our DropTrack sets a new record on this dataset with 71.8\% AUC, 81.8\% P$_{Norm}$ and 78.1\% P, which shows the great potential of our DropTrack in robust long-term visual tracking.

-\textbf{LaSOT$_{ext}$.} LaSOT$_{ext}$ is an extension of LaSOT with more challenging video sequences for testing -- similar to GOT-10k, the test split has a large gap with the training split, and sequences with novel object classes (i.e., not appeared in ImageNet) are used for evaluation.
+\textbf{LaSOT$_{ext}$.} LaSOT$_{ext}$ is an extension of LaSOT with more challenging video sequences for testing.
+Similar to GOT-10k, the test split has a large gap with the training split, and sequences with novel object classes (i.e., not present in ImageNet) are used for evaluation.
 Our DropMAE outperforms the other trackers by large margins.
-This demonstrates that a tracker with DropMAE pre-training generalizes well to unseen objects in generic visual object tracking.
+Specifically, without a complex memory design, DropTrack outperforms temporal updating-based ARTrack \cite{artrack} by 0.8\%, 1.9\% and 1.7\% in terms of AUC, P$_{Norm}$ and P metrics.
+This shows that a tracker with DropMAE pre-training generalizes well to unseen objects in generic visual object tracking.

 \textbf{TNL2K.} TNL2K is a large-scale evaluation dataset that consists of 700 test videos with various challenges, such as significant appearance variation and manually added adversarial samples.
 As illustrated in Table \ref{overall_results}, our DropMAE significantly outperforms the other trackers on this dataset.